 Now that you've got an idea of what you're looking for, where do you go looking for it?
 Here are a few suggestions.

 There are heaps of real estate classifieds online.
-Lots of them let you search for what's available in your budget range, and compare different properties while you search.
+A lot of them let you search for what's available in your budget range, and compare different properties while you search.

 You could search for rental properties on the big real estate websites, or try something different and check out the real estate sections of other online classifieds sites.